sejungkwak/work-time/README.md

 _Google Sheets_ was chosen to store and retrieve data as most small/start-up companies typically have this tool available and the volume of the data for this project will be small.
 The python implementation will be able to support a SQL or NoSQL database with minimal refactoring when the volume of data requires it.
 The spreadsheet has 5 worksheets: login_credentials, employees, clockings, absences_requests and entitlements.

-Each employee's login id will be stored in the login_credentials sheet and will be the key to link to other worksheets to CRUD(create, read, update, delete) data when the user interacts with the application.
+Each employee's login ID will be stored in the login_credentials sheet and will be the key to link to other worksheets to CRUD(create, read, update, delete) data when the user interacts with the application.

 I have created a diagram to visualise each sheet and its columns.